endeavourhealth-discovery/IMAPI/docs/TermSearch.md

 size  | size per page

 ### Response body
-An array of json documents conforming to a SearchReultSummary class, with the following optional fields
+An array of json documents conforming to a SearchReultSummary class, from the following optional fields

 field | meaning |
 --- | --- |